flutter/website/src/_includes/docs/swift-package-manager/migrate-swift-plugin.md

 ![Screenshot 2024-04-09 at 3 12 12 PM](https://github.com/flutter/flutter/assets/15619084/06424d39-e317-4360-8b99-571fd3f046f2)

-6. If you've explicitly set your plugin's library type to `.dynamic` in its Package.swift ([not recommended](https://developer.apple.com/documentation/packagedescription/product/library(name:type:targets:))), you'll also need to add it as a dependency to the `RunnerTests` target.
+6. If you've explicitly set your plugin's library type to `.dynamic` in its Package.swift ([not recommended by Apple](https://developer.apple.com/documentation/packagedescription/product/library(name:type:targets:))), you'll also need to add it as a dependency to the `RunnerTests` target.
    1. First, ensure `RunnerTests` has a `Link Binary With Libraries` Build Phase
    ![Screenshot 2024-04-19 at 3 14 56 PM](https://github.com/flutter/flutter/assets/15619084/64a050f1-c1e0-4ed5-a2fc-87002d3bf72b)